Contractions are a tightening feeling across your stomach and sometimes into your back and thighs.

 Although they’re usually painful, between each contraction you may not feel much pain at all.

 They may remind you of period pains or feel much more painful.
-Every woman’s experience of contractions is different, as the intensity can vary a lot.
+Every woman’s experience is different, as the intensity can vary a lot.

 Coping with contractions